aws-samples/aws-iot-analytics-workshop/README.md

 Troubleshooting
 ---------------

-**Troubleshooting for IOT Core issues.
+**Troubleshooting for IoT Core issues.
 Go to the AWS IoT Core console**

     1. Get started (only if no resources are provisioned)
     2. Click upgrade to JSON logging if prompted